Directed By: Jack Hill

 Trivia: This was Brian Donlevy's final film

-Richard Davalos (who played James Dean’s brother in 1955’s East of Eden) does a fine job as Rick Bowman, the hard-nosed, arrogant racer trying to make a name for himself; and Ellen Burstyn (billed here as Ellen McRae) is equally as good as the bored wife looking for a little romance.
-But it’s Sid Haig, charismatic as ever, who commands your attention.
-From his first appearance on-screen, when he wins a race and, ignoring the boos of the crowd, plants a kiss on the bikini-clad trophy presenter (an uncredited Denise Lynn), it’s obvious Hawk Sidney is a show-off, and has an ego twice as big as his car.
-Later on, we discover that Sidney is also a sore loser, yet even when he crosses the line and behaves like one of racing’s bad boys (he does something about 2/3’s of the way into the movie that will have you seeing red), you can’t help but like the guy.
+Richard Davalos, who played James Dean’s brother in 1955’s East of Eden, does a fine job as Rick Bowman, the hard-nosed, arrogant racer hoping to make a name for himself; and Ellen Burstyn (billed here as Ellen McRae) is equally good as the bored wife looking for a little romance.
+But it is Sid Haig, charismatic as ever, who commands your attention.
+From his first appearance, when he wins a race and, ignoring the boos of the crowd, plants a kiss on the bikini-clad trophy presenter (an uncredited Denise Lynn), it’s obvious Hawk Sidney is a show-off, and has an ego twice the size of his car.
+Later, we discover that Sidney is also a sore loser.
+Yet even when he crosses the line and behaves like one of racing’s bad boys (he does something about 2/3’s of the way into the movie that will have you seeing red), you can’t help but kinda like the guy.

-In addition to Haig’s scene-stealing performance, Pit Stop features stock footage from actual figure eight races, complete with dozens of car crashes and other calamities (one vehicle bursts into flames), leaving us wondering why anyone would sign up for such a thing in the first place.
+In addition to Haig’s scene-stealing performance, Pit Stop features stock footage from actual figure eight races, complete with dozens of car crashes and other calamities (one vehicle bursts into flames), leaving us wondering why anyone would sign on for something so dangerous.

 No comments: